Consortium

 Description: The University of Bologna (UNIBO) is known as the oldest University in the western world.
 UNIBO is a member of the major European Networks and stakeholders’ thematic groups, including the 5GPPP the Public-Private Partnership (PPP), the 6G Infrastructure Association (6G IA), and the Networld2020 European Technology Platforms (ETP).
 UNIBO is a full member of ETSI and of 3GPP.
 The activities of the University of Bologna will be conducted within the Department Electrical, Electronic, and Information Engineering “Guglielmo Marconi” (DEI).

 Role in 6G-NTN: UNIBO coordinates the 6G NTN project and, as such, will lead WP1 “Project management” ensuring a successful and efficient coordination and management of the study.
 In addition, UNIBO also leads Task 4.1 “Flexible waveform design and validation,” contributing to the evaluation, selection, and design of PHY techniques and algorithms, including interference management and beamforming, for the new air interface.
 UNIBO will then also contribute to the definition of the 6G NTN architecture, RRM constraints, and to the successful dissemination of the project findings and results to relevant scientific journals and conferences, as well as standardisation fora.
+More about UNIBO’s key role in 6G-NTN.

 THALESALENIA – logo